54 Small, Nice Ways To Be A Better Husband

 And always remember, Davis says, that these different viewpoints are indicators of individuality, and maintaining that is key to any healthy relationship.“It is important to remember that your partner is not you, they are a person of their own with their own values, thoughts, and opinions,” she says.
 “Make sure to view them as such and value their point of view with respect and be open to understanding why they have those views.”

-52. Be open about your finances.
+51. Be open about your finances.
+This is crucial for the health of your relationship in numerous ways.
 Talking about money is one of the most intimate conversations a couple can have.
 And yeah, financial infidelity is a thing.

-53. Learn how to get past arguments.
+52. Learn how to get past arguments.
 Spats.
 Snipes.
 Disagreements.
 Screaming matches.
 They happen.
-One of the defining aspects of a strong, happy marriage, however, is the ability to get past them.
+One of the defining aspects of a strong, happy marriage, however, is the ability to get past them — and do the repair work after they happen.

-54. If she seems like she wants to be left alone, don’t take it as a referendum on anything.
-Just leave her alone.
+53. If they seem like they want to be left alone, don’t take it as a referendum on anything.
+Just leave them alone.

 This article was originally published on